 My name is Andreia, and I was born and raised in Lisbon, Portugal.
 I have always loved to draw, and it helped that part of my family was connected to fine arts.

 In 2009 I decided to apply for a Product Design Bachelor.
-I wanted to continue the connection to arts but in a way that could provide me more stability (or this was what I thought at the time).
 Throughout my degree, a narrative and connection to illustration were always important to exist in my projects.
-In 2012 I graduated from the Product Design Bachelor at the Fine Arts College of Lisbon University.
+In 2012 I graduated with the Product Design Bachelor at the Fine Arts College of Lisbon University.

 I’m still exploring my creative voice by experimenting with different materials, techniques and themes.
 I’m seeking to grow my creative language and produce more original work.
 I also do this by always (always) carrying a sketchbook with me.
 You can see the results on my Instagram account.
 When I’m not drawing or working on some project, I’m reading, doing sports, drinking some coffee or just “cooking” something else!